Course Director

 Course Objectives

-- To learn the five major organs that constitute the gastrointestinal tract and their innervation, vascular supply, and sequence of activation during normal digestion.
+- Identify the five major organs that constitute the gastrointestinal tract and their innervation, vascular supply, and sequence of activation during normal digestion.

-- To understand the combination of physical, cellular and chemical events necessary for normal digestion and the physiologic regulation that coordinates these processes.
+- Describe the combination of physical, cellular and chemical events necessary for normal digestion and the physiologic regulation that coordinates these processes.

-- To understand the structure and function of the enteric nervous system and the cellular mechanisms targeted by pharmacologic agents that act in this system.
+- Explain the structure and function of the enteric nervous system and which cellular mechanisms are targeted by pharmacologic agents that act in this system.

-- To understand the role of the liver, gallbladder and pancreas in metabolic homeostasis.
+- Describe the role of the liver, gallbladder, and pancreas in metabolic homeostasis.

-- To understand the role of normal GI function in nutrition and some specific challenges posed by GI disease states.
+- Differentiate between normal GI functions in nutritions and some specific nutrional challenges associated with common gastrointestinal disease states.

 Educational Methods